Shopping Cart ( )

 A small percentage of crude fiber is necessary to help maintain bowel health and reduce the build-up of hairballs.
 The best food for any cat should also contain a high percentage of moisture of at least 60%.

-Dr. Fascetti says that your main goals when choosing a food for a senior should be to:
+Your main goals when choosing a food for a senior cat should be to: